danielfoehrKn/kubeswitch/README.md

 ```

 Using the `switch` utility allows me to easily find the `kubeconfig` I am looking for.
-Because the directory names are part of the search result it can be easily identified - without having to remember context names in the `kubeconfig` file.
+Because the directory name are part of the search result, the target `kubeconfig` can be identified without having to remember context names.
 In addition, the selection can be verified by looking at the live preview.
 Please take a look at the gif above how that looks like.